 - Medicines such as antihistamine tablets or nasal sprays, corticosteroid nasal sprays, eye drops or decongestant medicines may relieve your symptoms.

-Hay fever is inflammation of the lining of your nose and eyes due to an allergy.
-When cells in the lining of your nose and eyes come into contact with an allergen, they release histamine, which causes inflammation.
+Hay fever is inflammation of the lining of your nose, eyes, throat and sinuses due to an allergy.
+When cells in these areas come into contact with an allergen, they release histamine, which causes inflammation.

 Most often this response is triggered by grass pollen.
 Other allergens that can cause hay fever, include: